 Insulation makes your home more comfortable, as well as easier and cheaper to heat.
-Tenancy law requires landlords to have minimum levels of insulation installed in their rentals by July 2019.
+Tenancy law requires landlords to have minimum levels of insulation installed in their rentals.
 Here’s what you need to know as a renter.

 Join today and get instant access to all test results and research.

 The level of insulation required depends on the type of home you live in, where you live and what’s already there.

 There are some exceptions to the requirement to insulate.
 For example, if it’s an apartment where someone lives above and below, or if the house is built on a concrete slab and it’s not feasible to install underfloor insulation, or if the landlord plans to demolish or rebuild the house in the next year.

 Landlords must not install or repair foil insulation – the repair and installation of foil insulation has caused electrocution.
 Do not touch foil insulation without turning off the power at the mains first as there is an electrocution risk.

 Detailed information about the requirements is available on the Tenancy Services website.